collocations.org

 1. between people/groups/countries

-friendly, good, happy, harmonious, healthy, strong | broken, difficult, failed, fragile, poor, stormy, strained, troubled, uneasy | close, intense, intimate, special
+broken, difficult, failed, fragile, poor, rocky, stormy, strained, troubled, uneasy, volatile

-Britain''s special relationship with the US
+Britain's special relationship with the US

 He was not married, but he was in a stable relationship.

-VERB + RELATIONSHIP
+VERB + relationship

 enjoy, have

-They enjoyed a close working relationship. | The school has a very good relationship with the community. | He had brief relationships with several women.
+The school has a very good relationship with the community.

-begin, build (up), develop, establish, foster
+begin, build, build up, cultivate, develop, establish, forge, form, foster

-Building strong relationships is essential. | They established a relationship of trust.
+They established a relationship of trust.

-cement, improve, strengthen | continue, maintain | handle, manage
+cement, improve, strengthen

-He''s not very good at handling personal relationships.
+He's not very good at handling personal relationships.

 She broke off the relationship when she found out about his gambling.